 Guests can enjoy short or long country walks ( with packed lunches available), cycling,exploring the local villages, and visits to various NT properties such as White Horse Hill, Ashdown House or Buscot Park.
 Shopping and sightseeing in nearby Oxford is a popular choice, and there is a food-lovers' trail of delicatessens, farm shops, cafes, wineries and breweries.
 The market town of Wantage, the birthplace of King Alfred, is 1.5 miles away and has the Vale and Downland Museum and a range of independent shops.

-Besides a buffet of juices, pastries and cereals, the all-inclusive breakfast offers a range of freshly cooked hot and cold dishes, such as fruit platter, yoghurt with granola, porridge, the Full English or Vegetarian Full English, Eggs Florentine, Smoked salmon and scrambled eggs or a breakfast special such as Shakshuka (baked eggs in a spicy tomato sauce).
+Besides a buffet of juices, pastries and cereals, fruit, cold meats and cheeses, the all-inclusive breakfast offers a range of freshly cooked hot and cold dishes, such as seasonal fruit salad, yoghurt with granola, porridge, the Full English or Vegan served with toasted homemade bread, Eggs Florentine, Smoked salmon and scrambled eggs or a breakfast special such as Shakshuka (baked eggs in a spicy tomato sauce), Kedgeree, Arbroath kippers or French toast.